lengran/CS2AnnouncementBroadcaster/README.md

 The plugin reads the configuration files in the **cfg** directory to load the messages and broadcast them accordingly.

 The plugin will automatically load the configuration files when server starts.
-You could also use the command "**css_abreload**" or type "**!abreload**" to mannually reload configuration.
+Admins could also use the command "**css_abreload**" or type "**!abreload**" to mannually reload configuration.

 ### How to write a configuration file?